 Matt Elliott, Executive Director

 Matt has spent over a decade working to advance state-level clean energy policies.
-As KEEA’s Executive Director, Matt is directly responsible for the organization’s operations, staffing, membership, funding, as well as, supporting KEEA’s policy goals.
+As KEEA’s Executive Director, Matt supports KEEA’s policy goals and is directly responsible for the organization’s operations, staffing, membership, and funding.
 Matt also leads KEEA’s sister organization, the KEEA Energy Education Fund (KEEF), with the mission to increase the energy efficiency of Pennsylvania’s buildings through advocacy, education, and training.
-Matt is KEEA’s former Senior Policy Associate before his promotion to the Executive Director position in June of 2016.
+Matt was formerly KEEA’s Senior Policy Associate before his promotion to the Executive Director position in June of 2016.

 Eric joined KEEA in October 2015.
 As Policy Counsel, Eric supports the efforts of KEEA’s Executive Director in policy writing, research, analysis, as well as communications to advance the energy efficiency economy in Pennsylvania.

 Before working with KEEA, Eric served as the Editor-in-Chief of the Villanova Law Environmental Law Journal, and worked to protect Pennsylvania citizens’ right to clean air.
 Eric is a member of the Pennsylvania Bar and holds degrees from Villanova University School of Law (J.D.), and the University of Connecticut (B.S., Resource Economics).
 Eric can be reached at firstname.lastname@example.org.

 Julian Boggs, Policy Director